You can translate the document:

 Final views

-The name “final views” is applied to views that contain information that is directly accessed by external systems and/or published for their consumption.
+Final views contain information that is directly accessed by external systems and/or published for their consumption.
 Final views can be named as follows:

 • {identifier}_{by_input_parameters (optional)}